Addlestone: Education

-A range of primary and infant schools are in Addlestone which include St Paul's C of E Primary School, Ongar Place, Sayes Court, The Holy Family Catholic Primary School and Darley Dene Infant school.
+There are a range of state-funded primary schools in Addlestone which include St Paul's C of E Primary School, Ongar Place, Sayes Court, The Holy Family Catholic Primary School and Darley Dene Infant school.
 A few nurseries also serve the wider-area community.

+There are two state-funded secondary schools in Addlestone: Chertsey High School and Jubilee High School.

+Philip Southcote School is a state-funded special school located in Addlestone.

+St George's College is privately funded.
+The school relocated from Croydon to Woburn Park in 1884.
+All non-junior parts of the school occupy Woburn Park, Addlestone.
+Regular football matches are played on this field by the local football team, Hythe Hornets.

 Landmarks

 The George Inn

 Heading north from the town, towards the Addlestonemoor five-way, two-lane roundabout is a Grade II listed building at the renaming Brighton Road to Chertsey Road, the George Inn, This Inn is a Tudor Period building with 18th century and later alterations and has three gables facing the road.
 It is now boarded up.

 Almost opposite is another listed building split into two houses: nos 114–116 Chertsey Road, early 19th century, slate-roofed houses with sash windows.

 Woburn Hill

 Woburn Hill is a large house built in 1815 spread over three storeys, that features a moulded cornice and fluted Greek Doric columns to its porch with an iron balustrade above it forming a balcony in front of a central window of the floor above.